KauanNogueira/screwcounter/README.md

 ## Key Features

-* **Robust Object Segmentation:** Implements a sophisticated pipeline to isolate objects even in challenging conditions.
+* **Object Segmentation:** Implements a good pipeline to isolate objects even in challenging conditions.
 * **Intelligent Object Separation:** Utilizes the Watershed algorithm to correctly separate touching or overlapping screws.
 * **Custom Machine Learning Model:** A `RandomForestClassifier` is trained on custom-labeled data to distinguish between "screws" and "non-screws" (e.g., noise, logos, segmentation artifacts).
-* **Interactive Data Collection Tool:** Includes a custom-built tool (`1_data_collector.py`) with a GUI for efficient and high-quality data labeling, allowing for real-time parameter tuning to ensure optimal segmentation for each training image.
+* **Interactive Data Collection Tool:** This is the part where I actually spent the most time on: A custom-built tool (`1_data_collector.py`) with a GUI for efficient and high-quality data labeling, allowing for real-time parameter tuning to ensure optimal segmentation for each training image.
+Since I was trying to do this from scratch, I wasn't planning on using labelimg or other software that could go in the opposite direction of the project, so I did it my own.

 ---